 When you are logged in, you will see a menu on the left.
 Before you are able to see options for creating entries, you will need to complete the information under "My Profile."
 Once you save your profile, click here to begin an entry.

 The National Association of Science Writers established the Science in Society awards to provide recognition — without subsidy from any professional or commercial interest — for investigative or interpretive reporting about the sciences and their impact on society.
 NASW especially encourages entries of critical, probing pieces that would not receive an award from a special interest group.
 Beginning with the first award in 1972, winners have demonstrated innovative reporting that goes well beyond the science itself and into ethical problems and social implications.
 A committee of accomplished peers judges the entries each year.

-NASW will award separate cash prizes of $2,500 for writing judged best in each of five categories:
+NASW will award separate cash prizes of $2,000 for writing judged best in each of seven categories:

 - Science Reporting for a Local or Regional Market

 - Science Reporting Series